Military Science (Army ROTC)

 Army ROTC offers scholarships for four, three and two years.
 Most four-year scholarships are awarded on a nationwide competitive basis to U.S. citizens who will be entering college as freshmen.
 Four-year scholarship applications are available from June 1 to January 10 of the High School senior year.
 Four-year scholarship applications can be obtained by applying online at http://goarmy.com/rotc.

 Some four, three, and two-year scholarships are awarded competitively to students who are already enrolled in college.
-Students who attend CIET before entering the two-year program may also compete for two-year scholarships while at camp.
+Students who attend Basic Camp before entering the two-year program may also compete for two-year scholarships while at camp.
 Four, three, and two-year scholarships are also available for active duty Army enlisted personnel through the Green to Gold program.

 All ROTC scholarships pay full college tuition and mandatory educational fees, plus $1,200 per year for miscellaneous fees, textbooks, supplies, and equipment.
 Each scholarship also provides a subsistence allowance of up to $5,000 each year the scholarship is in effect.
-Selected students who receive a scholarship through the Army ROTC program at Missouri University of Science and Technology will receive an additional $2,000 scholarship from Missouri S&T each year they retain their ROTC scholarship.
+Selected students who receive a scholarship through the Army ROTC program at Missouri University of Science and Technology may receive an additional $2,000 scholarship from Missouri S&T each year they retain their ROTC scholarship.

 Reserve Forces Duty

-Under the ROTC-Guaranteed Reserve Forces Duty and Dedicated National Guard Scholarship program, a limited number of two and three-year scholarships are also available to students who desire to serve with the Army Reserve or the Army National Guard in lieu of extended active duty.
+Under the ROTC-Guaranteed Reserve Forces Duty and Dedicated National Guard Scholarship program, a limited number of two and three-year scholarships are available to students who desire to serve with the Army Reserve or the Army National Guard in lieu of extended active duty.

 The Simultaneous Membership Program (SMP) permits a cadet to combine service in the Army Reserve or National Guard as an officer trainee with participation in ROTC, and be paid for both.
 Federal Tuition Assistance (FTA) and State Tuition Assistance (State TA), as well as other financial benefits, are available to qualified Guard and Reserve members.